 3) BRERA DISTRICT – PHOTOGRAPHED FROM NEARLY EVERY ANGLE

-As photographic proof, the above pictures were shot in 1) Via Fiori Chiari 2) Via Marco Formentini Piazza 3) via Madonnina and 4) Piazza del Carmine.
+The photos above were shot on Via Fiori Chiari, Via Marco Formentini, Via Madonnina, and Piazza del Carmine.

 4) PINACOTECA DI BRERA – PHOTOGRAPHED FROM THE ENTRANCE HALL

-When in Brera, you simply must pay a visit to the beautiful Pinacoteca.
-Not only is the building that hosts the museum gorgeous per se, but the permanent exhibition shows off many masterpieces of Italian and foreign art from the 13th to the 20th century.
-Romantics visiting la Pinatoceca di Brera will want to see, and probably photograph, Francesco Hayez’s famous painting The Kiss.
+Pinacoteca di Brera is obviously a must-see when visiting Milan.
+Not only is the building itself beautiful, but the permanent exhibition shows off many masterpieces of Italian and foreign art from the 13th to the 20th century.
+Francesco Hayez's The Kiss is the painting most people come to see, and to photograph.

-While you’re at it, you may want to stop for another espresso at caffè Fernanda, the stylish cafè located in the entrance hall.
+While you're at it, you may want to stop for another espresso at caffè Fernanda, the stylish cafè located near the entrance hall.
+It's named after Fernanda Wittgens, the woman who ran the Pinacoteca and rebuilt it after WWII bombing damage, and who was Italy's first female museum director.

 5) BRAIDENSE NATIONAL LIBRARY